-Share revenue: If you're a member of our YouTube Partner Programme and you've included music in your video, you may be able to share revenue with the music's rights owner(s).
-Find out more.
+Share revenue: If you're a member of our YouTube Partner Programme, and you've included music in your video, you may be able to share revenue with the music's rights owner(s).
+Learn more about sharing revenue.

 Dispute the claim: If you have the required rights to use the copyright-protected content in your video, or if you think that the system has somehow misidentified your video, you can dispute the claim.